 The Walt Disney Co. has a reputation for providing wholesome entertainment, and Mickey Mouse and its other characters are beloved around the globe.
 But Disney controversy pops up on a regular basis.
-From a Disney boycott by Baptists to a Pixar executive caught up in a sexual harassment scandal to shared underwear giving scabies to Walt Disney World employees, read on to see 26 Disney controversies that have done some damage to the squeaky-clean veneer.
+From a Disney boycott by Baptists to a Pixar executive caught up in a sexual harassment scandal to, most recently, Disney responding to criticism that its popular Splash Mountain theme park ride is based on a film with blatant racial stereotypes, read on to see 27 Disney controversies that have done some damage to the squeaky-clean veneer.

 Early Disney Animators Hit Walt With a Strike

 Walt Disney is usually portrayed as kind and fatherly.
 But in 1941, the animators working for his studio viewed him in a much different light.
 Angry they hadn’t received profit-sharing after working on “Snow White” and feeling alienated by Disney lawyer Gunther Lessing, the animators were on the brink of taking action.

 Animator Art Babbitt joined the Animation Guild, and the staff asked for Guild recognition.
 Shortly after, the studio fired Babbitt, and the animators went on strike.
 The strike dragged on for nine weeks before Disney gave in to pressure from his bank, federal mediators and even his brother and business partner, Roy.
 Bad blood from this Disney controversy remained, and many top animators left the studio in subsequent years.